Domus - Tiles, Stone, Wood & Engineered Flooring

 Or select from one of ours

-Beneath the rumble of the DLR Railway, Kricket Canary Wharf marks CAKE Architecture’s first restaurant commission; a project shaped by the charged, imperfect character of its site.
-Drawing on the subtle tension and cinematic framing of Edward Hopper’s paintings, CAKE focused on atmosphere and mood, embracing the site’s unique conditions — the constant movement overhead, the heavy structure, and the lingering sense of leftover space — as opportunities to celebrate instead of conceal.
+Beneath the rumble of the DLR railway, Kricket Canary Wharf marks CAKE Architecture’s first restaurant commission; a project shaped by the charged, imperfect character of its site.
+Drawing on the cinematic atmosphere and subtle tension of Edward Hopper's paintings, CAKE embraced the constant movement overhead, the imposing structure and the lingering sense of leftover space, transforming these constraints into defining features of the design.

 For further information or technical advice please contact us